aya-sayed-30/alx-system_engineering-devops/0x02-shell_redirections/README.md

-display the content of 2 files
+print last lines of file